ckan/ckan-service-provider/README.md

 __WORK IN PROGRESS__

-A prototype of the new CKAN Services framework
+A prototype of the new CKAN Services framework.
+Used by the [DataPusher](https://github.com/okfn/datapusher).

 ## Get started